softcom-QTI/hibernate-tests/readme.txt

-Project requires an installation of JBoss AS 7 (location set in arquillian.xml)
+Run all tests with following command: mvn clean test

-Run all tests with following command: mvn clean test -Parq-jbossas-managed-7
+Profile arq-jbossas-managed-7 for testing in managed JBoss AS 7 is active by default.

-TODO: modify arquilian config to use additional target JBoss AS 6 embedded (if it starts in a reasonable time) to avoid depending on a JBoss installation.
-There is for now no embedded JBoss AS 7 target.
+Build will download and unpack a JBoss AS 7 release under target.